Atala-Deborah/Advanced-Programming-Project-Group-17/README.md

 DB_PASSWORD=ap.capstone
 ```

-6. Create SQLite database file
-This is if it doesn't exit already in capstone-app/database
+6. Create SQLite database file.
+(This is if it doesn't exist already in capstone-app/database)
 ```bash
 type nul > database/database.sqlite
 ```